netunicorn/netunicorn-connector-docker/README.md

-This connector works only with the local Docker daemon, requires current user to be in the docker group and always presents a single host with the name "localhost".
+This connector works only with the local Docker daemon, requires current user to be in the docker group and always presents a single host with the name "dockerhost".

 ## Usage
 1. Attach the connector to the existing netunicorn director instance